BroadbandForum/usp/specification/security/index.md

 The Object `LocalAgent.Certificate.` can be used to manage Controller and CA certificates, along with the `LocalAgent.AddCertificate()` and `LocalAgent.Controller.{i}.AddMyCertificate()` commands.

 For brevity, `Device.LocalAgent` is not placed in front of all further object references in this Security section.
 However, all objects references are under `Device.LocalAgent`.
-This section does not describe use of parameters under other top level components (e.g., it does not describe parameters under `Device.RemoteAgent`).
+This section does not describe use of parameters under other top level components.

 ### Roles (Access Control)